 The Georgetown salamander is completely aquatic and does not metamorphose.
 They are known only from the immediate vicinity of spring outflows, under rocks and leaves and in gravel substrate, and from two water-containing caves.
-Little is known of its breeding biology, though scientists believe some other springdwelling species of central Texas Eurycea (the cave salamander genus) deposit eggs in gravel substrates.
+Little is known of its breeding biology, though scientists believe some other spring-dwelling species of central Texas Eurycea (the cave salamander genus) deposit eggs in gravel substrates.
 Populations within the city of Georgetown proper probably are on the brink of extinction.
-Development of retirement and leisure communities, and quarrying (Middle Fork San Gabriel River), is taking place near some salamander populations, but currently these do not appear to be a major threat to salamander habitat.9 Their Federal listing is threatened.10
+Development of retirement and leisure communities, and quarrying

-FIGURE 1.16 - Georgetown Salamander, Used with permission-R. D. Bartlett.
+Figure 1.16 - Georgetown Salamander.
+Used with permission-R. D. Bartlett.